-The right technology can help retailers cater to all customers, no matter how they want to buy.
+The right car sales software can help retailers cater to all customers, no matter how they want to buy.
 It is about empowering the consumer to transact in the way they want to – whether that is online, in the showroom, or a mix of the two.
-And it is about providing retailers and consumers with online car buying capabilities that translate into streamlined showroom experiences.
-And the technology needed to do this is accessible and cost-effective for all retailers.
+And it is about providing retailers and consumers with online car buying software that translates into streamlined showroom experiences.
+And the dealer management systems needed to do this is accessible and cost-effective for all retailers.

 By connecting the online experience with the in-store experience, dealers now have a unique view of the customer journey and the associated sales process.